barotto/IBMulator/README.md

     AT+NET0DT
     ```

-To host a BBS:

- 1. Configure IBMulator as follows:
-    ```
-    [serial]
-    mode = modem

-    [modem]
-    telnet_mode = yes
-    listen_addr = 0.0.0.0:2323
-    ```
-    A port greater than 1024 allows you to run IBMulator as a normal user
-    instead of requiring administrative rights (**Note**: running IBMulator as
-    the root/Administrator user is not reccomended).

- 2. Launch and configure your preferred DOS-based BBS software.

- 3. To allow someone on the Internet to connect to your IBMulator BBS,
-    you will (likely) need to open a port on your router/firewall and
-    forward it into your IBMulator BBS machine.
-We suggest opening port 23,
-    the standard Telnet port, and forwarding it into your IBMulator machine's
-    IP listening on port 2323.
-Consult your router's manual or a How-to
-    guide for more information regarding port-forwarding and service hosting.

 In general, the default communication settings should be left as-is.
 Typically these are:

 - COM port 1:
   - 03F8 address
   - IRQ4 interrupt
-- 8N1, meaning: data-bits (8), parity (none), and stop-bits (1).
+- 8-N-1, meaning: data-bits (8), parity (none), and stop-bits (1).
-- 16550 fifo enabled
+- 16550 FIFO enabled
-- Software flow control (Xon/Xoff) enabled
 - Hardware flow control (CTS/RTS) enabled
-- Hardware flow control (DSR/DTR) disabled

-The port baud rate should be set equal or greater than the `baud_rate` setting
+The serial port baud rate should be set equal or greater than the `baud_rate`
-of the modem.
+setting of the modem.

 ##### PRODIGY service